etaminstudio/algoliasearch-nationbuilder/README.md

     rake import_people

-You can also import you People data from a CSV file:
+You can also import your People data from a CSV file:

     rake import_csv[your_file.csv]